EBIBioSamples/read_docs/docs/submit/programmatically.rst

-How to register samples programmatically
+How to register Samples programmatically
 ========================================